Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 -Note: the use of the Item Patcher that makes Breagar's items droppable might lead to incompatibilities in the game because some of Breagar's undroppable items are expected on him for quest and story porgress.

+-Install Breagar before Brandock the Mage NPC Mod to see the crossmod content.

+-Install Breagar after quest mods to see the crossmod content(alternatives, bgqe, bst, DSotSC, I4E, ToD).

+-Install Breagar after Alassa, Amber und Auren to see the crossmod content.
 ***************************************************************************************************************

 V. Contact:

-If you encounter problems of any sort with this mod, feel free to write an email to the above address or post in either Kerzenburgforum or GibberlingsThree Forums as specified on the downloads page.
+If you encounter problems of any sort with this mod, feel free to post in either Kerzenburgforum or GibberlingsThree Forums as specified on the downloads page.

 ***************************************************************************************************************